To

 These are some of the primary meanings and uses of the preposition to in English.

-the common Verbs:
+To + the common verbs:

 Here is a list of some common verbs that are often followed by the preposition to in English: